ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 The -cpu0-islinux-format default is true which will allocate global variables in data section.
 With setting false, it will allocate global variables in sdata section.
-Section data and sdata are areas for global variable with initial value, int gI = 100 in this example.
+Section data and sdata are areas for global variable with initial value (as int gI = 100 in this example) while
 Section bss and sbss are areas for global variables without initial value (for example, int gI;).
 Allocate variables in sdata or sbss sections is addressable by 16 bits + $gp.
-The static mode with -cpu0-islinux-format=false is still static mode (variable is binding in compile/link time) even it's use $gp relative address.
+The static mode with -cpu0-islinux-format=false is still static mode (variable is binding in compile/link time) even it use $gp relative address.
 The $gp content is assigned at compile/link time, changed only at program be loaded, and is fixed during running the program; while the -relocation-model=pic the $gp can be changed during program running.